metamn/react-image/README.md

 ## Displaying images (4-5)

+### Requirements

+a.
+Built on existing libraries
+b.
+No page flicks when the images are loading
+c.
+Flexible placeholders.
+It can be an image, a component, a spinner, or anything else
+d.
+Lazy loading
+e.
+SEO

+### Libraries

 Cloudimage offers a [React library](https://github.com/scaleflex/react-cloudimage-responsive) to display images hosted on their platform.
 However the costs can [go high](https://www.cloudimage.io/en/pricing), and I found on browser resize sometimes [the images become blurry](http://metamn.io/react-best-practices/?path=/docs/loading-images--art-direction-with-Cloudimage).

 On the other hand there are [plenty](https://github.com/stereobooster/react-ideal-image#other-solutions) of standalone React packages to display images.